 Advanced Liver transplant in India with highest success rates | Liver transplant cost in India

-Let me introduce you to one of our patients.
+Let us introduce you to one of our patients who has successfully undergone a liver transplant.

 Three years back, Dean started observing Loss of appetite and weight loss along with yellowishness of the skin and eyes.
-Dean was also struggling with alcoholism for years.
+He was also struggling with alcoholism for years.

-Dean decided to meet a gastroenterologist at the nearby hospital.
+When his condition started deteriorating, he decided to consult a gastroenterologist at a local hospital.
 His Son John also accompanied him.
 The doctor physically examined Dean’s condition and suggested Dean do a few blood tests and imaging tests.
 Dean did the test as per the recommendation.

 The reports came and he was diagnosed with alcoholic cirrhosis.

-Dean went back home, He tried everything to overcome his addiction but could not control it fully.
-Dean did his level best to avoid alcohol and follow the instruction given by the doctor.
+Dean went back home, He tried everything to overcome his addiction but failed.
+Dean did his level best to avoid alcohol and followed the instructions given by the doctor.
 Dean was determined to conquer his disease.

-The doctor informed Dear that his liver needs a transplant and also warned Dean that unless he changed his life, he wouldn’t live more than three months.
+The doctor informed Dean that his liver needed a transplant, and he wouldn’t live more than three months if the transplant was not done on time.

-John contacted the MedicoExperts and sent all the reports of his father.
-The MedicoExperts concerned person explained John in detail regarding the treatment and procedure and also arranged the online video consultation with the liver transplant surgeon on the panel.
+As suggested by this aunt, John contacted the MedicoExperts and sent all the reports of his father.
+The MedicoExperts team explained the details regarding the treatment and procedure and also arranged the online video consultation with the liver transplant surgeon on the panel.

-The doctor cleared all the queries of the Dean and John regarding liver transplants.
+The doctor cleared all the queries of Dean and John regarding liver transplants.

-The MedicoExperts team guided Dean and John about the organ matching tests and documentation for the transplantation.
-The team also helped to get an emergency medical visa for Dean.
+The MedicoExperts team guided them about the tests to confirm organ match and the documents needed for the transplant.
+The team also helped them get emergency medical visas.

 The surgery day came.
 Martha, Dean’s wife, was very nervous and prayed for the well-being of both her husband and son.

-Dean, recovery was really very fast.
+Dean, recovery was fast.
 After being so sick for so long, he was ready to get back to his normal life.

 What does the Liver do?